Data Storage and Anonymization

 Yahoo’s policy is to de-identify search user log data within 18 months of collection, with limited exceptions to meet legal obligations.

 In addition to the other purposes for which we collect information, other types of log data (ie not relating to search) (such as ad views, ad clicks, page views and page clicks) are retained for a longer period in order to power innovative product development, provide personalized and customized services, and better enable our security systems to detect and defend against fraudulent activity.
 Yahoo takes additional steps so that data collected and used to customize interest based advertising (along with some content) on Yahoo are not associated with personally identifiable information.
 We describe the data we store, and our processes in more detail here.

 You can also modify information you have provided to Yahoo through the Yahoo products or services you may use.

 - When you register with Yahoo or submit information to Yahoo, a temporary copy of that information is routinely made to prevent accidental loss of your information through a computer malfunction or human error.

 - Yahoo keeps your account information active in our user registration databases in order to provide immediate access to your personalization preferences each time you visit Yahoo.

-- If you ask Yahoo to delete your Yahoo account, in most cases your account will be deactivated and then deleted from our user registration database in approximately 90 days.
+- If you ask Yahoo to delete your Yahoo account, in most cases your account will be deactivated and then deleted from our user registration database in approximately 40 days with longer hold periods for accounts registered in: Australia or New Zealand (approx. 90 days); Brazil or Taiwan (approx. 180 days).
 This delay is necessary to discourage users from engaging in fraudulent activity.

 - Please note that any information that we have copied may remain in back-up storage for some period of time after your deletion request.
 This may be the case even though no account information remains in our active user databases.